rory-stock/300dtd-website-assessment/README.md

 A website that allows users to easily access view and download my photos

+Users should be able to search for any images that have their race plate in (race plate in metadata - metadata added while editing photos, searchable through website)

-Admin/Owner will be able ot easily add images to the website and add new events/projects from within the website
+Admin/Owner will be able to easily add images to the website and add new events/projects from within the website

-Users should be able to search for any images that have their raceplate in(raceplate in metadata)
+ - This would require an admin account with special permissions so that they can modify the site

 -------------------------------------------------